 Hermione's throat seemed to constrict of its own volition as she plastered a smile on her face, disappointment settling like a dead weight in the pit of her stomach.
 She'd hoped he'd decide against that idea.
 Once again, she mentally berated herself.
 This was Malfoy.
 The way she felt right now was completely unfounded.
 He hated her before they had been sent on this stupid journey, and without it, they would have never become friends… or whatever the hell they were right now.
 Hermione was honestly confused.
 There was a shift in their relationship.
 It was subtle, but she could feel it.
 And right now, she knew exactly what it was.
 The only thing she didn't know was why.
 Never before had she so deeply wanted to sink into the ground and have the earth swallow her up.
 Just saying it out loud to another person would be the epitome of embarrassing.
 Not only this, but it would only be a matter of time.
 Malfoy was intuitive.
 He was much smarter than she or anyone else gave him credit for.
-He would figure it out soon enough, and when he did, the taunts would be relentless.
+He would figure it out soon enough, and when he did, he'd never let her live it down.
 For the first time in awhile, Hermione truly hated herself.
 Her taste in men… it was horrible.
 First Harry, who she should have known would have never wanted her, then Ron, who had broken her heart so many times over the course of a few years, and then bloody Draco Malfoy.
 Bigoted, pure-blood, ferret extraordinaire.
 Why hadn't she chosen Krum?
 He'd been so loving.
 He accepted her the way she was; he loved her bookish habits and her plain features.
 He'd never broken her heart – in actuality, it was the other way around.
 She'd broken his.
 He had been the better choice.
 The right choice, if she were to look at it from a third person's point of view.
 Regardless, she'd still chosen Ron and now… now she was experiencing the same feelings she'd felt for him in her original fourth year for the idiot in front of her.
 The irony wasn't lost on her.

 Making up her mind quickly, the blonde decided that she'd just push everything to the back of her mind.
 Draco Malfoy was a friend and she would only think of him in a friendly way – in an appropriate way.
 If Hermione caught herself doing anything else, she'd just fixate on his bad qualities – the things that had always bothered and annoyed her.
 She'd surely get on the right track in no time.
 Draco Malfoy was a bloody arse.
 Did she really want him?
 No. He made her life a living hell.
 She wanted someone like Ron, right?